cole-h06/verity-research/README.md

 Verity explores how graph-based source credibility inference can become accessible to autonomous AI systems.

-Modern AI agents are capable of retrieving vast amounts of information at scale, but still lack a native mechanism for reasoning about the credibility of information.
-This becomes problematic as these agents become integrated into everyday decision-making and act on information on behalf of users.
+Modern AI agents are capable of retrieving vast amounts of information at scale, but still lack a native mechanism for reasoning about the underlying credibility of information.
+This becomes problematic as these agents become integrated into everyday decision making and act on information on behalf of users.

 The goal is to expose the Verity inference engine through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server so that AI agents can incorporate credibility inference directly into their reasoning process.